AkshayaMani/PSC/DEPLOY.markdown

     <usr_common_name>   Common name
 ```

-Enter <usr_common_name> when prompted and use a random passphrase.
 Refer CAInstructions.markdown for detailed step by step instruction.

 PSC uses the common name in the certificate to uniquely identify a node.
 So, forward the <common_name> and <hostname/ip>:<port> of the CP(s) and DP(s) to the TS.